StudioEtrange/mambo/README.md

 ## Calibre Web for books

-Calibre-web will print ebooks registerd in calibre database.
+Calibre-web will print ebooks registerd in a calibre database.
 When configured, it can send to kindle a converted ebook.
 Each converted created file is updated with metadata from its metadata.opf file and added to calibre database

 * About sending to kindle and format :
     * https://github.com/janeczku/calibre-web/blob/34a474101fa2b3dd97046f5febc84cb10ac9c27b/cps/helper.py#L211